-The Moneyball of College Applications: Early Decision, Merit Aid and Need-Based Aid
+The Moneyball of College Applications: Early Decision and Financial Aid

 One of the most frustrating problems for high school parents during the college planning process is the lack of quality data surrounding admissions.
 Some parents spend hours—or even days—assembling statistics from college websites and guidebooks.

 To give you easier access to quality data, our colleagues Jennie Kent and Jeff Levy have released their 2019 admissions and aid analysis, with the latest statistics in two areas that can be critical in the college planning process:

 Based on this data, there are three trends that we'd suggest families consider in their planning.